sshodipo/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete- script to delete betty from tmp 9-firstdirdeletion - delete my_first_directory in tmp
-10-back- script to change curremt directory to previous one
+10-back- script to change curremt directory to previous one 11-lists- scriptdisplay content in the current directory working directory and boot directory